tripxperience/TripXperience/README.md

 [Create basic snippets for each Parse network request] [OPTIONAL: List endpoints if using existing API such as Yelp]

+### User Stories
+- [x] Log in lay out
+- [x] Register lay out
+- [x] Log in takes the user to the main view
+- [x] User has two options once being logged in, which are My trip and Add trip

 ### Progress

 Here's a walkthrough for Week 10: